News and Commentary

 A Better Approach

 1. Identify your fixed and variable expenses.
 Many expenses, including a mortgage, are fixed and do not inflate annually.
 Therefore, they may have less impact on your future cash needs.
-In addition, by noting truly discretionary expenses, you can prioritize items that you may want to eliminate in a financial downturn in an effort to potentially reduce the impact of sequence-of-returns risk.
+In addition, by noting truly discretionary expenses, you can prioritize items that you may want to eliminate in a financial downturn to potentially reduce the impact of sequence-of-returns risk.
 Moreover, identifying your fixed expenses can allow you to establish a plan to cover those costs each year, irrespective of market returns.

 5. Review the impact that changes to your spending schedule will have on your net worth.
 Can you increase withdrawals if your portfolio goes up?
 If yes, by how much?
 How much should you reduce expenses in a downturn?
 Is the portfolio allocation still applicable?